 Digital Transformation should be all about solving a specific business problem.
 According to a report by McKinsey, organizations can realize increased EBITDA and revenue through aggressive digitization of Supply Chains.

 However, the same study also pointed out that only 2% of executives said supply chain was the focus of their strategies, but the ones who were aggressive with the digitization of supply chain gained additional 3.2% growth.
-Clearly digital supply chains were more robust and gave excellent ROI.
+Clearly, the digital supply chain management was more robust and gave excellent ROI.

 To reap benefits, a digital supply chain should have 3 critical characteristics: